mr-tsang-kungfu/kungfu-notes/purple.md

 ## Flash of Silver B

-1. attacker stab with knife with right hand, closer than A
+1. attacker knife stab with right hand, closer than A
 2. right hand hugging chest and left hand protecting stomach +
     left foot step back into 70/30 + turning 45 +
         thrust kick with right foot to the knee